This is the pre-release edition of GitHub Repositories for early feedback and testing. It works best with VS Code Insiders.

 While GitHub Repositories is a great solution for many scenarios today, it does have certain limitations as you'll see below, so it's not (yet?) a cure-all.
 As such, there are still many situations where you may still want to clone a repository and get the full power of VS Code and all its extensions.

-You can quickly and easily open a GitHub repository either by searching for GitHub Repositories: Open Repository... from the Command Palette (press
+You can quickly and easily open a GitHub repository either by searching for Remote Repositories: Open Remote Repository... from the Command Palette (press

-F1), or by choosing Open GitHub Repository... from the remote indicator (the green button in the lower left corner of the status bar).
+F1), or by choosing Open Remote Repository... from the remote indicator (the green button in the lower left corner of the status bar).

 If you haven’t logged into GitHub from VS Code before, you’ll be prompted to authenticate with your GitHub account.

 You can then search for a repo or pull request.
 In the gif below, we search for and select the VS Code repo on GitHub, VS Code reloads, and the repo’s contents loads similarly as if we cloned it locally:

 This extension provides the following support for GitHub repositories:

 - Open any GitHub repository directly from GitHub — no cloning or local repository required.

 - Quickly search for a repository or pull request to open — can also copy/paste links directly from GitHub.